KoalixSwitzerland/koalixcrm/doc/source/intro.rst

 Aplly A Filter On The List Of Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 On some list of objects your may apply filter functions.
 This filter functions can be found on the right side of the page.
+Depending on the filter you apply on the list you get a smaller amount of objects

 .. image:: /images/filter.png

 Do A Search Through All Objects
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 The more objects you registered in your system, the more difficult it gets to find the one you are looking for.
+On some object lists you will find a search box.
+The keywords you enter in this searbox will be searched in the objects name, id, description and so on.
+All objects that include your selected keywords will be displaieed in the list.

+..image:: /images/searchbox.png

 object_modify_view
 ------------------